lord-dubious/understand.me/docs/technical_product_knowledge_base/part9_glossary.md

 **U**

 *   **UI Development Guide:** A separate set of documents detailing the UI/UX principles, screen flows, and component designs for the "Understand.me" mobile application.
-*   **Upstash Redis:** A serverless Redis provider used as a high-performance caching layer for "Understand.me" to reduce latency and database load, typically accessed by PicaOS or Supabase Edge Functions.
+*   **Upstash Redis:** A serverless Redis provider used as a high-performance caching layer for "Understand.me" to reduce latency and database load, typically accessed by AI Orchestration Layer or Supabase Edge Functions.

 **W**